-Foreign exchange risks are controlled through the monitoring against limits which have been approved by the Board of Directors.
-Compliance with position limits which have been independently monitored on an ongoing basis.
+Foreign exchange risks are controlled through monitoring against limits which have been approved by the Board of Directors.
+Compliance with position limits is independently monitored on an ongoing basis.

 MARKET RISK UNDER STANDARDISED APPROACH

 The capital requirement for JIB's market risk exposure is calculated using the standardised approach.